ibrahimcaj/random-value-generator/README.md

 ## Introduction

-A simple and small package that can generate random\* values.
+A simple, small, zero-dependency package that can generate random\* values.

 \*: This package does NOT provide cryptographically secure random value generation!